One moment...

 Academic Requirements

-The AATA-approved art therapy programs generally consist of 48 to 60 semester credits (or approximately 18 months to 2 years of fulltime education).
+AATA-approved art therapy programs generally consist of 48 to 60 semester credits (or approximately 18 months to 2 years of full-time education).
 The typical curriculum includes:

-In addition, each art therapy student must complete a practicum or internship, involving a minimum of 700 hours of supervised art therapy practice, at least half of which must be spent working directly with patients in individual, group, or family formats.
-There also are opportunities for specialization (i.e., specific patient age groups, practice settings, and types of intervention).
-Search for schools that provide training for this career.
+In addition, each art therapy student must complete a practicum or internship, involving a minimum of 700 hours of supervised art therapy practice, at least half of which must be spent working directly with patients in individual, group or family formats.
+There also are opportunities for specialization (i.e., specific patient age groups, practice settings and types of intervention).

-After receiving a Master's degree in art therapy and after accumulating a required number of supervised hours and submitting professional references attesting to your competency, you may apply to become a registered Art Therapist (ATR) through the Art Therapy Credentials Board (ATCB).
-After being granted the ATR, you then can sit for the ATR-BC examination.
-Having the ATR is a prerequisite for the ATR-BC exam, which is offered once a year, at various locations throughout the United States.
+After receiving a master’s degree in art therapy, accumulating the required number of supervised hours and submitting professional references attesting to your competency, you may apply to become a registered art therapist (ATR) through the Art Therapy Credentials Board (ATCB).
+After being granted the ATR, you then can sit for the board certification (ATR-BC) examination.
+The exam is offered once a year at various locations throughout the United States.